priscaOmugbeoke/SQL-Data-Exploration-Project/README.md

 ### Details of Database Tables and Attributes
 **Customers:** This table contains the CustomerID, CustomerName, ContactName, Address, City, PostalCode, Country.

-**Orders:** This table contains the order dates, shipping information, and associated customer IDs.
+**Orders:** This table contains the OrderID, CustomerID, EmployeeID, OrderDate and ShipperID.

 **OrderDetails:** This table contains the OrderDetailID, OrderID, ProductID	and Quantity.

 **Products:** This table contains the products the company offers.
-Attributes of this tables includes product names, prices, and quantities in stock.
+Attributes of this tables includes ProductID, ProductName, SupplierID, CategoryID, Unit and Price.

 **Employees:** This table contains details of the employees.
 The attributes includes; EmployeeID, LastName, FirstName, BirthDate, Photo	and Notes.